aelkayesh/sdc_p2/README.md

 * validation set accuracy of %86
 * test set accuracy 91%

-Training and validation accuracy were doing ok, The testing accuracy reached 91% which means that the training set could cover a lot of cases in the test test
+Training and validation accuracy were doing ok, The testing accuracy reached 91% which means that the training set could cover a lot of cases in the test set

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?